great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

     You will repeat this step many times during developing your Expectation. ``run_diagnostics`` creates an easy and fast "dev loop" for you - make a small change in the code, run ``run_diagnostics``, examine its output for failures and next steps.

-    From this point on, we'll start filling in the pieces of your Expectation.
-You can stop this at any point.
+    From this point on, we will start filling in the pieces of your Expectation.
+You don't have to fill in all the pieces to submit your Expectation.
+For example, you may choose to provide only Pandas implementation.
+Another contributor may add a Spark implementation in a separate PR later.
+Expectation development can be done in bite-size pieces.

     .. admonition:: Note: